Vyral/bryan-colemere-recruiting/strategy-call.md

 <p>I’ll learn about your needs, goals, and why you started selling real estate.
 I’m happy to offer my insight on what I would do in your situation to sell more homes. </p>

-<p>I also share with you what we’re doing that works to generate and sales. </p>
+<p>I also share with you what we’re doing that works to generate sales. </p>

 <p>Once I understand how you like to do business that’s authentic to you (referral, prospecting, marketing, events, etc.), I’ll help you write a business plan tailored just for you. </p>